 Telkom's efforts to activate its corporate culture The Telkom Way have attracted other companies to pay benchmarking visits.
-Among the companies are ABMA LAND, AUTO 2000, KIMIA FARMA, LPS, MNC Group, PJB, PLN, RSUD Bantul, Taspen, Bio Farma.
+Among the companies are ABMA LAND, AUTO 2000, KIMIA FARMA, LPS, MNC Group, PJB, PLN, RSUD Bantul, Taspen, Bio Farma and other companies.